alxroyer/scenario/doc/src/advanced.known-issues.rst

 One dilemma we commonly have to face when managing tests is to deal with known issues.

 On the one hand, as long as a known issue exists, the feature that the test verifies cannot be said to be completely fulfilled.
-Thus, putting the test in the :py:const:`scenario.executionstatus.ExecutionStatus.FAIL` status is a formal way to mark the corresponding feature as not fully supported yet.
+Thus, putting the test in the :py:const:`scenario._executionstatus.ExecutionStatus.FAIL` status is a formal way to mark the corresponding feature as not fully supported yet.

-On the other hand, from the continuous integration point of view, seeing the test in the :py:const:`scenario.executionstatus.ExecutionStatus.FAIL` status from day to day, apparently because of that known issue, may occult useful information on other possible regressions.
+On the other hand, from the continuous integration point of view, seeing the test in the :py:const:`scenario._executionstatus.ExecutionStatus.FAIL` status from day to day, apparently because of that known issue, may occult useful information on other possible regressions.

-That's the reason why the `scenario` framework provides an API in order to register known issues in the tests (see :py:meth:`scenario.stepuserapi.StepUserApi.knownissue()` and :py:class:`scenario.knownissues.KnownIssue`).
+That's the reason why the `scenario` framework provides an API in order to register known issues in the tests (see :py:meth:`scenario._stepuserapi.StepUserApi.knownissue()` and :py:class:`scenario._knownissues.KnownIssue`).

 .. _known-issues.default: